TazkiyaTech/quran-sdk/iOS/README.md

     use_frameworks!
     pod 'QuranSDK', '~> 1.0.0'

-Next, run the `pod install` command for your iOS project and you should then be able to add `import QuranSDK` in your Swift code.
+Next, run the `pod install` command for your iOS project and you should then be able to import the `QuranSDK` module in your Swift code.

 ## Initialisation